ENGLISH

 E) No correction required.

-9. Finance Minister Arun Jaitley has admitted that the deadline is ‘challenging’, but going by outcomes of the first meeting of the Council, it is clearly doable.
+the deadline is ‘challenging’, but going by outcomes of the first meeting of the Council, it is clearly doable.

 A) but going to the outcomes of the